-Dr. Richard Cincotta is a political demographer whose research focuses on the demographic transition and human migration, and their relationships to political, economic, and environmental change.
-His publications on these topics have appeared in Foreign Policy, Nature, and Science magazines.
-He contributed to the National Intelligence Council's most recent global futuring exercise, Global Trends 2025: A Transformed World (2009) and the Geneva Declaration Secretariat's Global Burden of Armed Violence (2008).
+Dr. Richard Cincotta is a political demographer whose research focuses on the demographic transition and its relationships to political, economic and environmental change.
+His publications on these topics have appeared in Foreign Policy, Nature and Science magazines.
+He is an Intelligence Community Associate and, in this capacity, has contributed to the National Intelligence Council's two most recent global futuring exercise, Global Trends 2030: Alternative Worlds (2012), and Global Trends 2025: A Transformed World (2008) and the Geneva Declaration Secretariat's Global Burden of Armed Violence (2008).

 Cincotta, R.P.
 2012.
 "Demography: A Development Perspective."
 Pages 291-310, in: Security and Development in Global Politics: A Critical Comparison, Spear, J. and P.D.
 Williams, eds.
 Georgetown University Press, Washington, DC.